beroukhim-lab/ascets/README.md

 - Output file prefix

 Optional (recommended):
+- Arm level-alteration fraction threshold
+	- Defaults to 0.7
 - Exonic log2 ratio measurements that were used to build copy-number segments
 	- We use exonic calls from RobustCNV
 	- The following columns are required in this order (names can vary): sample, genomic interval, gene/exon (can be blank), log2ratio
 	- See sample data for an example file
-	- If this is not supplied, a previously-defined segment mean threshold of +/- 0.2 will be used
+	- If this is not supplied, a default segment mean threshold of +/- 0.2 will be used
 	- A user-defined threshold can also be supplied instead
 - Logical value specifying whether to remove noisy segments (T or F)
 	- Noisy segments will be treated as no coverage areas